-You will rate this as one of the best keto deviled egg recipes because
+You will rate this as one of the best ground chicken recipes, Indian-style because

-- like all chicken and egg recipes, it is high-protein and low-carb, using lean meat instead of bacon.
+- Like most egg and chicken recipes, it is high-protein and low-carb, using lean meat.

-- other than being a great party appetizer, this can easily be one of those egg recipes you can have for lunch or dinner.
+- Other than being a great party appetizer, this can easily be one of those egg recipes you can have not only for breakfast but also for lunch or dinner.

-- chicken can be replaced with minced fish, prawns or vegetables.
-But it really gives you a kick to eat a deviled egg with chicken inside!
+- Chicken can be replaced with minced fish, prawns or vegetables.
+But it really gives you a kick to eat an egg with chicken inside!
 You don’t have to worry about which came first!

 THIS VERSION definitely is.
 The egg, being a powerhouse of vitamins and minerals, high-quality protein and disease-fighting nutrients like carotenoids and choline, is a favorite for many of us.
 So easy to cook and so good to eat!
 And what better way to cook than with chicken inside making it more flavorful as well as healthier?
 Win-win!

-You will need hard-boiled eggs, minced chicken, onions, tomatoes, ginger, garlic, chili powder or cayenne pepper, yogurt and cilantro with some chives and paprika for garnishing.
-It might seem like a lot of ingredients for a deviled egg recipe, but the cooking part is quite straight forward.
+You will need hard-boiled eggs, minced chicken, onions, tomatoes, ginger, garlic, chili powder or cayenne pepper, yogurt and coriander leaves with some spring onions for garnishing.
+I’ve sprinkled paprika for garnishing purposes, which is completely optional.
+It might seem like a lot of ingredients, but the cooking part is quite straightforward.
 The only hard part is to prevent yourself from finishing off the filling before putting it into the egg whites!

 (Detailed instructions in the recipe card below)

-Spoon the filling into the egg whites and garnish with chives and paprika.
+Now add the cooked and mashed egg yolks.
+Mix well.
+Spoon the filling into the egg whites and garnish with spring onions.

-Eat these deviled eggs whenever you want- for breakfast, lunch or dinner, pairing with:
+Eat these chicken-filled eggs whenever you want, for breakfast, lunch or dinner, pairing with: